Learn how to smoke pulled pork on a Pit Boss pellet grill following our detailed instructions and recipe below!

 You get done cooking that much faster, which means less time for the meat to risk drying out, and you have more crusty barky surface area mixed in with the rest of your meat!

-The smoke from your wood pellets will also only penetrate about an inch into your meat, so if you want maximum smokey flavor, you are better off with multiple smaller cuts too.
+The smoke from your wood pellets will also only adhere to very outer surface of the meat, so if you want maximum smokey flavor, you want more surface area, and are better off with multiple smaller cuts.

 You can think of the process of smoking pulled pork split into two parts.